On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Campus marketing agencies handle the complex logistics across multiple schools, saving you time and headaches.
 They have established relationships with hundreds of campuses nationwide.

 These agencies know the unwritten rules of each campus culture.
-They can tell you that students at one school never check email but are glued to Instagram, while another campus still relies heavily on physical bulletin boards.
+They can tell you that students at one school never check email but are glued to Instagram, while another campus still relies on physical bulletin boards.
 This insight helps you avoid wasting money on the wrong channels.

-Campus Commandoshas access to prime advertising spots that aren’t available to outside companies.
+Campus Commandos has access to prime advertising spots that aren’t available to outside companies.
 They can place your ads in student unions, recreation centers, and other high-value locations through their existing contracts.

 The trade-off is cost.
 Agency fees add to your budget, but they often negotiate better rates with campuses through bulk buying power.
 For multi-campus campaigns, the time savings and insider access can make agencies worth the extra expense.